mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/intro.md

 This page demonstrates the split page pattern and provides steps on how to implement it on a site.

-To improve internal developer experience, the pattern splits a longer page into multiple markdown files (also known as partial files) and then imports the markdown files into a single page.
+To improve internal developer experience, the pattern splits a longer page into multiple markdown files (also known as markdown partial files) and then imports the markdown files into a single page (also known as the main page).

 This split page pattern is used by the following pages: